Polycystic Ovary Syndrome

 Diagnosis of PCOS can be difficult, as presentations can be atypical.
 Many patients are not hirsute or obese.
 A thorough history and physical examination are essential.

-For diagnosis in adults, according to the Rotterdam Consensus Group criteria, 2 of the following 3 points should be met, and other diseases with similar clinical presentation should be ruled out: ,
+There are at least 3 different sets of diagnostic criteria for PCOS in adults, with the Rotterdam criteria being most used in the US.
+For diagnosis in adults, according to the Rotterdam Consensus Group criteria, 2 of the following 3 points should be met, and other diseases with similar clinical presentation should be ruled out:

-3. Polycystic ovaries, visible on transvaginal ultrasound.
-As an isolated finding, polycystic ovaries are not diagnostic.
+- Polycystic ovaries, visible on transvaginal ultrasound.
+As an isolated finding, polycystic ovaries are not diagnostic of PCOS.
 Rotterdam criteria require 12 or more follicles of sufficient size and/or increased ovarian volume for this criterion to be fulfilled.
-Transvaginal ultrasound should be employed in atypical presentations, to evaluate for ovarian or adrenal neoplasms.
+Transvaginal ultrasound should be employed in atypical presentations to evaluate for ovarian or adrenal neoplasms.

-In adolescents, PCOS can be diagnosed if clinical or biochemical evidence of hyperandrogenism is present along with persistent oligomenorrhea, after other pathologies have been excluded.
-Polycystic ovaries and anovulation may be present in normal stages of reproductive maturation and are not sufficient for diagnosis in this age group.
+In adolescents, PCOS can be diagnosed if clinical or biochemical evidence of hyperandrogenism is present along with a persistently abnormal menstrual pattern for age, present for > 1-2 years, after other pathologies have been excluded.
+Polycystic ovaries and anovulation may be present in normal stages of reproductive maturation, and are therefore not sufficient for diagnosis in this age group.
 As in older patients, ultrasound is recommended in atypical cases.

 Postmenopausal women can be diagnosed with PCOS if they have a long-term history of oligomenorrhea and hyperandrogenism.
 Ultrasound abnormalities are less common in this population.

-PCOS is a diagnosis of exclusion.
-Other possibly pathologies should always be considered.
+PCOS is a diagnosis of exclusion, as other possibly pathologies should always be considered.
 The laboratory studies that may be performed based on the individual’s history and physical exam include:

 - DHEA-S (dehydroepiandrosterone sulfate) or 17-hydroxyprogesterone to screen for congenital adrenal hyperplasia or adrenal tumor.